 A true gent knows it’s never acceptable to answer the door to your Deliveroo driver in your pyjamas so you best invest in a proper dressing gown as well.
 Here’s where you can really go to town with opulent fabrics and bold patterns.
 Liberty’s Ianthe silk robe is crafted in one of the department store’s iconic fabrics while New & Lingwood’s tailoring-inspired take lands somewhere between dressing gown and smoking jacket.
-For something a little simpler look to Canali and its grey trimmed robe in pure silk.
+For something a little simpler look to Prada and its bold jacquard robe in pure silk.

 Liberty Ianthe silk robe

 New & Lingwood Prince of Wales check dressing gown